HoGentTIN/linux-training-hogent/modules/dns_bind/050-solutions.md

         ```

         > By saving the `tcpdump` output to a file in `/vagrant`, you can open it with Wireshark on your physical system.
-        >
-        > The logs show that the query log was indeed turned on and also has a line for the query we just made.

     - Without changing the configuration, send a simple forward A query for any domain name from the VM itself.
 Do you expect this to work?